mindrevolution/Value-Duplicator-for-Umbraco/README.md

 ![Main screen](readme.md.res/ValueDuplicator-Mainscreen.png "Value Duplicator")

 ## How to use it?
-Here's a short presentation to get you started:
+Point.
+Click.

-<iframe src="http://www.screenr.com/embed/pRhH" width="1000" height="609" frameborder="0"></iframe>
+[Here's a short screencast](http://www.screenr.com/pRhH) to get you started.

 ##Download: Ready to use as an Umbraco Package
 You can download Value Duplicator as a package from the Umbraco Package Repository.